 Rising Tides: Program Description

 The waters of the Chesapeake Bay are the lifeblood of the region, supporting not only the lives of millions of Americans, but countless species of flora and fauna.
 Global sea level rise as a result of climate change means that in the near future, the land and seascape of the Chesapeake Bay will be dramatically altered.
-Two new string quartets by Alexandra Gardner and Adrian B. Sims, commissioned by The Clarice Smith Performing Arts Center, aim to address the issues facing the inhabitants of the region, from habitat loss to disruptions of the fabric of everyday life.
+Two new string quartets by Alexandra Gardner and Adrian B. Sims, commissioned by The Clarice Smith Performing Arts Center, aims to address the issues facing the inhabitants of the region, from habitat loss to disruptions of the fabric of everyday life.

 The program opens with “Drops and Ripples,” a brief quartet by Tatar composer Adeliia Faizullina, which the Tesla Quartet commissioned in 2020.
 The work comprises a series of episodes whose musical material precipitates from a single pizzicato, like the first drops of water in a mountain stream that are destined for the ocean.